-What are the dates of the Work-Study in Action volunteer program for 2024?
+What are the 2025 dates of Work-Study Resident Volunteer Program?

-The program runs February though November, 2024.
-You may apply to arrive anytime from the beginning of February through May.
-We give preference to applicants who can stay for the full program, arriving in February or March and staying through November.
-The minimum commitment for the program is 6 months from the date of arrival.
+The Odiyan Work Study program is ongoing throughout the year.
+We give preference to applicants who can stay for the full program, arriving in January, February or March and staying to November.
+The minimum commitment is 6 months from the date of arrival.

-What is the first step for applying to the Work-Study in Action program?
-To express your interest , please submit our Contact Us form along with your resume and photo.
+What is the first step for applying to the Work-Study program?
+To get started, fill out our Volunteer Inquiry form, Contact Us along with your resume and photo.
+If it seems you could be a good match for our program, we will send you further details and the application.

 What is the weekly schedule like?